pidhii/opium/README.md

 This repository consists of two projects:

 - [Opium](#opium) - type-system engine;
-- [OSL](#OSL) - statically typed programming language that explores possibilities and limitations of Opium.
+- [OSL](#OSL) - statically typed programming language that explores possibilities and limitations of the symbolic logical type system.

 ## Building the Projects